Continuing Education Activity

 - Illicit drug use such as cocaine, heroin

 - Race and ethnicity such as Asians and African Americans who are at higher risk

-LCAs branch-off at right angles from the MCA, rendering the blood flow through the LCA disturbed and non-laminar.
-The friction between the blood flow and lateral walls of the blood vessels gives rise to a sheer force.
-Furthermore, the changes in blood pressure, velocity, and diameter that occur at the branching of arterioles to capillaries increase the sheer force in LCAs.
+LSAs branch off at right angles from the MCA, rendering the blood flow through the LSA disturbed and non-laminar.
+The friction between the blood flow and lateral walls of the blood vessels gives rise to a shear force.
+Furthermore, the changes in blood pressure, velocity, and diameter that occur at the branching of arterioles to capillaries increase the shear force in LSAs.
 Over time the increase in blood pressure and wall stress upregulates atherogenic factors and smooth muscle cell proliferation, causing abnormality in the cell junctions and formation of microaneurysms.
 Rupture of the microaneurysms leads to bleeding and hematoma formation in the deep structures of the brain - commonly in the basal ganglia.